2022–23 Serie A de México season: Liguilla de Ascenso

 The two best teams and the two best third places of each group play two games against each other on a home-and-away basis.
 The higher seeded teams play on their home field during the second leg.
 The winner of each match up is determined by aggregate score.
 In the quarterfinals and semifinals, if the two teams are tied on aggregate the higher seeded team advances.
 In the final, if the two teams are tied after both legs, the match goes to extra time and, if necessary, a penalty shoot-out.

 Quarter-finals

-The first legs will be played on 24, 25 or 26 March, and the second legs will be played on 31 March, 1 or 2 April 2023.
+The first legs were played on 24 and 25 March, and the second legs were played on 31 March and 1 April 2023.